feathr-ai/feathr/docs/README.md

 ## What is Feathr?

 Feathr is the feature store that is used in production in LinkedIn for many years and was open sourced in April 2022.
+It is currently a project under [LF AI & Data Foundation](https://lfaidata.foundation/blog/2022/09/12/feathr-joins-lf-ai-data-as-new-sandbox-project/).

-Read our announcement on [Open Sourcing Feathr](https://engineering.linkedin.com/blog/2022/open-sourcing-feathr---linkedin-s-feature-store-for-productive-m) and [Feathr on Azure](https://azure.microsoft.com/en-us/blog/feathr-linkedin-s-feature-store-is-now-available-on-azure/).
+Read our announcement on [Open Sourcing Feathr](https://engineering.linkedin.com/blog/2022/open-sourcing-feathr---linkedin-s-feature-store-for-productive-m) and [Feathr on Azure](https://azure.microsoft.com/en-us/blog/feathr-linkedin-s-feature-store-is-now-available-on-azure/), as well as the [announcement from LF AI & Data Foundation](https://lfaidata.foundation/blog/2022/09/12/feathr-joins-lf-ai-data-as-new-sandbox-project/).

 Feathr lets you: